Asplenium hybrids

-The fern genus Asplenium is well known for its hybridization capacity, especially in temperate zones.
+The fern genus Asplenium has an extensive ability to hybridise, especially in temperate zones.

 Appalachian Asplenium hybrid complex

-The Appalachian hybrid complex in Asplenium is a polyploid complex composed of 3 diploid species, 3 allotetraploid species formed by hybridisation and chromosome doubling from the former, and assorted diploid, triploid and tetraploid hybrids between the 6 species.
+The Appalachian hybrid complex in Asplenium is a polyploid complex composed of three diploid species, three allotetraploid species formed by hybridisation and chromosome doubling from the former, and assorted diploid, triploid and tetraploid hybrids between the six species.

 The three diploid parent species are mountain spleenwort (Asplenium montanum), ebony spleenwort (Asplenium platyneuron), and American walking fern (Asplenium rhizophyllum).
 Their chromosome complements are abbreviated "MM", "PP" and "RR", respectively.
 Three possible sterile diploid hybrids can form from their hybridization: